-This fund offers financial assistance to qualified students who lose their bread-winning parent due to death, severe illness, loss of job or circumstances of a similar gravity, while enrolled at the University.
+This fund offers financial assistance to qualified students who lose a parent due to death, severe illness, loss of job or circumstances of a similar gravity, while enrolled at the University.

 The Advancement Office publishes a monthly e-newsletter that goes out to parents of currently enrolled undergraduate students at the Webster Groves campus.